-Banana Day is a bit like a heady mix of April Fool’s Day and Halloween (without the trick or treating and vandalism) and with a helpful portion of healthy eating thrown in for good measure!
+National Banana Day is a bit like a heady mix of April Fool’s Day and Halloween (of course, without the trick or treating and vandalism) and with a helpful portion of healthy eating thrown in for good measure!

-So, get ready to Go Bananas on Banana Day!
+So, get ready to Go Bananas on National Banana Day!

-The origins of Banana Day, which is aimed at celebrating bananas in every conceivable sense of the word, are murky.
+National Banana Day is a yearly event that is aimed at celebrating bananas in every conceivable sense of the word–because the banana is certainly a fruit worth celebrating!

-However, it is known that every year students at many prestigious American universities use Banana Day as a way of celebrating this humble lunchbox standard.
-They eat and share weird and wonderful banana concoctions (banana punch, anyone?), they dress as bananas and they generally go a bit…well…nuts.
+Regarding the origins of National Banana Day, it is known that every year students at many prestigious American universities use National Banana Day as a way of celebrating this humble fruit as a lunchbox standard.
+On this day, they eat and share weird and wonderful banana concoctions (banana punch, anyone?), they dress as bananas and they generally go a bit…well…nuts.

 And bananas too, of course.

-Banana Day is the perfect day to find solace in this world-renowned fruit that is useful and beneficial on so many levels.
+National Banana Day is the perfect day to find solace in this world-renowned fruit that is useful and beneficial on so many levels.
+Happy National Banana Day!

-Celebrating Banana Day seems like a great time to get creative and enjoy a big load of fun!
-After all, there aren’t many days in the year when you can legitimately goof off and have a little fruit-based fun, so why not take a (banana) leaf out of the students’ book and go a little bit bananas today?
+Celebrating National Banana Day seems like a great time to get creative and enjoy a big load of fun!
+After all, there aren’t many days in the year when it is allowed to legitimately goof off and also have a little fruit-based fun, so why not take a (banana) leaf out of the students’ book and go a little bit bananas today?

 Make a Banana Treat